-DA-50mkll Time Code Syr-chronizable DAT

-The Most The Most Of the Warket If you read the industry trade magazines regularly, you can be forgiven for zines regularly, you can be forgiven for assuming that all audio post work comes out of New York and L.A.
-Granted, the overwhelming majority of big shows do come out of these two major markets, and we in the press devote a lot of attention to the high-profile productions.
-But down South, in the Heartland. in the Great Northwest and in the Southwest, stellar work is performed day in and day out.
-The facilities may be smaller, and the work may sometimes consist of mattress spots and car dealer ads.
+DA-50MKII Time Code Syr-chronizable DAT TM-D8000 Digital Mixing Console sousies petaster its Making The Most Of the Market If you read the industry trade magazines regularly, you can be forgiven for assuming that all audio post work comes out of New York and L.A.
+Granted, the overwhelming majority of big shows do by Tom Kenny come out of these two major markets, and we in the press devote a lot of attention to the high-profile productions.
+But down South, in the Heartland, in the Great Northwest and in the Southwest, stellar work is performed day in and day out.
+The facilities may be smaller, and the work may sometimes consist of matters greate and gas dealer adv.
+Bu of mattress spots and car dealer ads.
 But the talent and commitment to quality are every bit as evident.
 In this issue, we profile two success stories, both of them full-blown video and aduio production houses, out of secondary markets.
 One facility has been built piece by piece in Reno over a 30-year period, with the fruits of a small group's labor paying off.
 The other facility was given new life by a new owner Success Stories From Reno And Phoenix who was committed to raising the quality level with a facilitywide makeover.
 There are lessons in each for anybody working in sound for picture.
 CAMRAC Big Sound in the Biggest Little City in the World It's refreshing to speak with a character like Jim Mitchell.
-He's colorful, loyal, a straight shooter, self- Jim Mitchell edits video and audio from the sweet spot in his Carl Yanchar-designed 5.1 room. by Tom Kenny
+He's colorful, loyal, a straight shooter, self- Jim Mitchell edits video and audio from the sweet spot in his Carl Yanchar-designed 5.1 room.

-PHOTO, JEFF HINES deprecating nearly to a fault, and after 32 years in the film video/audio production business, he's maintained the boyish enthusiasm of a 13-yearold who just picked up his first tape recorder.
+deprecating nearly to a fault, and after 32 years in the film video/audio production business, he's maintained the boyish enthusiasm of a 13-vearold who just picked up his first tape recorder.
 He calls himself "one of the little guys," in reference to the fact that he works in the small market of Reno.
 Nevada.
 But his reach is global, and he's sitting on a gold mine, though you'd never hear it from him.
 As the owner of CAMRAC Studios (the name is both a reference to "racking a camera lens" and an homage to George Eastman, who gave Kodak its name because it was a two-syllable

-Skyfire: America's Video Storvteller. which now includes upward of 60 titles-everything from The Great Reno Flood to a profile of the F+ Phantom fighter plane to Travels With Shadow, the Baby Snow Wolf.
+Skyfire: America's Video Storvteller, which now includes upward of 60 titles-everything from The Great Reno Flood to a profile of the F+ Phantom fighter plane to Travels With Shadow, the Baby Snow Wolf.
 Mitchell has a complete library on the history of steam locomotives in North America (many with discrete 4-channel sound), as well as footage and sound of every U.S. fighter plane since World War II.
 Did I mention that he's also a budding geologist and amateur historian?
 And that he regularly works till midnight?
 The history of CAMRAC serves as a model for any up-and-coming small-market enterprise in that smart purchasing decisions, savvy trend-spotting and growth within